epics-base/p4p/documentation/client.rst

 This module provides :py:class:`Context` for use in interactive and/or multi-threaded environment.
 Most methods will block the calling thread until a return is available, or an error occurs.

-Two alternatives to `p4p.client.thread.Context` are provided `p4p.client.cothread.Context` and `p4p.client.asyncio.Context`.
+Alternatives to `p4p.client.thread.Context` are provided `p4p.client.cothread.Context`,
+`p4p.client.asyncio.Context`,
+and `p4p.client.Qt.Context`.
 These differ in how blocking for I/O operation is performed, and the environment in which Monitor callbacks are run.

+Note that `p4p.client.Qt.Context` behaves differently from the others in some respects.
+This is described in `qtclient`_.

 Usage
 -----